Curator, Tokyo Metropolitan Art Museum Chief of Learning and Public Projects / Manager, Tobira Project and Museum Start i-Ueno

 Tokyo University of the Arts

-Kudo became “Tobira” in 2013 as the second year of Tobira Project.
-She widely worked in the field of social work such as special needs education and employment support.
+Kudo widely worked in the field of social work such as special needs education and employment support.
 She also served as the coordinator of ‘TURN’ project as well as the assistant of ‘Creative Ageing Zuttobi’ of Art Communication project.
 She is also a chair of committee ‘Museum Visit with Babies’

 Program Officer, Museum Start i-Ueno

-Project Research Associate, Tokyo University of the Arts
+Project Research Assistant, Tokyo University of the Arts

 Ishimaru graduated from Tama Art University, Department of Art Studies.
 She worked at Tokyo Metropolitan Art Museum and The Hiratsuka Museum of Art.
 She became the program officer of Museum Start i-Ueno in 2021.